nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 2. We need to keep a record of which iteration contained the longest increasing subsquence.

-We next initialzie a `result` variable and give it a value of 0.
-We could give it a value of 1 if we wanted, but setting it to 0 makes it clear there is work to do.
+We next initialzie a `result` variable and give it a value of 1 because we know that the result of our LIS calculation will be _at least_ one.

 We initialize our outer `for` loop, beginning the iteration at 1 and iterating up to the length of `n`.
 We start iterating at 1 because we use `i` as the condition in the nested `for` loop.
 If we started at 0, the nested loop would not execute its first iteration.